liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 like `A.one(...)`, `$(...)`, etc.
 - Remove any action that tries to set the value of the checkbox on the previously generated hidden field.

-In your back-end Java code, follow these steps:

-- Use `ParamUtil.getBoolean` to recover a true/false value if the checkbox was checked or not checked.
-- Use `PropertiesParamUtil.getProperties` to recover a true/false value for a list of checkboxes.
-- Use the parameter called "checkboxNames" to obtain all checkboxes from the `aui:form`.

 #### Why was this change made?
 This change makes generated forms more standard and interoperable since it falls